 Tacos, Burritos, and Tortillas: Hominy is a key ingredient to corn tortillas, making them very high in calories and carbohydrates.
 So if a recipe calls for using tortillas as an ingredient, try combining everything in a bowl instead.
 Or if eating out, simply order a “bowl” taco or burrito, and most restaurants will be able to accommodate.

-Chips and Dip: Is hominy keto friendly in tortilla chips?
-And how are dieters supposed to enjoy queso, salsa, and guac without their salty tortillas?
-Easy!
-Swap out the chips for a crunchy vegetable instead.
-Carrots, celery, and bell peppers are perfect for dipping and add a number of health benefits in comparison to tortilla chips.
+Chips and Dip: Hominy in tortilla chips isn’t suitable for a keto diet.
+Dieters can still enjoy queso, salsa, and guacamole by swapping out the chips for a crunchy vegetable instead.
+Carrots, celery, and bell peppers are perfect for dipping and offer numerous health benefits compared to tortilla chips.

-Hominy is used in a number of delicious Mexican classics, but keto dieters should try out the pozole and menudo tricks to ensure their meal is keto approved!
-Remember, the answer to “is hominy keto friendly?” is no, but making low carb versions is easy and delicious!
+Hominy is a key ingredient in many delicious Mexican classics, but keto dieters should try the pozole and menudo tricks to keep their meals keto-approved.
+Keep in mind that hominy is not keto-friendly, but making low-carb versions of these dishes is easy and delicious!

 Can I Eat Hominy While on Keto?